 Allen Melemed, M.D., M.B.A.
 Dr. Melemed has served as our Chief Medical Officer since June 2020.
-Prior to joining Chimerix, Dr. Melemed was employed by Eli Lilly and Company from July 1998 to June 2020, where he focused on the clinical development and approval of oncology medicines across a broad range of tumor types.
+Prior to joining Chimerix, Dr. Melemed was employed by Eli Lilly and Company from July 1998 to June 2020, where he focused on the clinical development and approval of oncology medicines across a broad range of tumor types including VERZENIO, CYRAMZA, LARTRUVO, ALIMTA and RETEVMO among others.
 Most recently, Dr. Melemed served as a Distinguished Medical Fellow and Senior Director of Regulatory Affairs Oncology, North America from March 2016 to June 2020.
 Dr. Melemed was also an attending physician in pediatric oncology at Indiana University School of Medicine, Riley Children's Hospital from 1996 to 2012.
 Dr. Melemed holds a B.S. in Genetics and Cell Biology from the University of Minnesota and a M.D. from the University of Minnesota School of Medicine.
-In addition, he completed his residency in pediatrics at the University of Wisconsin, Madison and fellowship in pediatric hematology/oncology at Indiana University School of Medicine.
-He also earned an M.B.A. from the University of Chicago Booth School of Business.
+In addition, he completed his residency in pediatrics at the University of Wisconsin, Madison and fellowship in pediatric hematology/oncology at Indiana University School of Business.